AJ2O/aws-whitepapers-summary/Migrations/ctmm.md

       - Federal, state, and local governments
       - Education institutions
 - **Execute a pilot or proof-of-concept (POC) project**
-  - Leverage a POC project to test AWS implementation on representative workloads
+  - Leverage a pilot project to test AWS implementation on representative workloads
 - **Conduct an IT transformation workshop**
   - This workshop enables rapid cloud adoption by showing the customer how to replace uncertainty with a vision and strategy on how to derive value from AWS